jwesters/Personal-Writing/Drafts/Weekly Songs.md

 	      If you ever want to hear the radio edit of the song [check this out](https://open.spotify.com/track/6Bh21G1OwdiRGnhnCV6v95?si=435a6e4796b14292).
 I find the constant edits and abrupt noises more offensive than the original uncensored version.

 	69. ["Bueno"](https://open.spotify.com/track/2SSBJhvMsujY94GK5JAtKs?si=afaa6c93426344eb) Morphine (Cure for Pain).
 I ended up buying this album before hearing any music by the band.
 I had heard of the band before and the CD was cheap so I bought it.
 I was expecting a grunge rock band, sort of like Nirvana, and this song is anything but that.
 This song is made up of slide bass guitar, saxophone, drums and [Mark Sandman's](https://en.wikipedia.org/wiki/Mark_Sandman) deep voice.
 It is definitely a unique song and the riff played by the slide bass is catchy as hell.

+    70. ["4th of July"](https://open.spotify.com/track/0W5Pa3GW06IQ7BS5CbTTOM?si=417ee55b5a3a4ffd) Shooter Jennings (Put the O Back in Country).
+Shooter Jennings was the worst concert I've ever been to and I'm not even sure he played this song at it.
+He had all the energy live of a quaaluded octogenarian.
+That said, I really like this song.
+I normally hate "rah rah American" country songs but this song is catchy as hell, especially the chorus:

+			You were pretty as can be, sitting in the front seat
+			Looking at me, telling me you love me
+			And you're happy to be with me on the 4th of July
+			We sang Stranglehold 'til the stereo
+			Couldn't take no more of that rock and roll
+			So we put on a little George Jones and just sang along

+	       It is a simple four chord song but the lyrics make it stand out.
+Check the song out if you haven't heard it but don't see Shooter live.